inveniosoftware/invenio/docs/modules/jsonalchemy.rst

 Producer
 ^^^^^^^^

-Generating a different output from a JSON object is not always easy, there might be implications among fields or any kind or rules.
-For that we introduce the producer section, which could also be seen as a short of documentation of how a field is exported to different formats and which are those formats.
+Generating a different output from a JSON object is not always easy: there might be implications among fields or rules.
+For this reason the producer section was introduced.
+The producer section can also be seen as a kind of documentation on how a field is exported to different formats and which formats those are.

 This is an example of its use::